buildingblocks/BuildingBlocks.DD4T.MarkupModels/README.md

 Options available on Component Link attributes

  * ComponentFieldName (mandatory)
   * The field name on the Linked Component to search in.
-E.g. if the Component used in our Component Presentation contained a Component Link field called “link” to an Internal Link Component with a property caled “link_url” The value of SchemaFieldName would be “link” and the value of ComponentFieldName would be “link_url”
+E.g. if the Component used in our Component Presentation contained a Component Link field called ï¿½linkï¿½ to an Internal Link Component with a property caled ï¿½link_urlï¿½ The value of SchemaFieldName would be ï¿½linkï¿½ and the value of ComponentFieldName would be ï¿½link_urlï¿½

 Options available on Nested Component attributes